demi-guy/demi-guy/README.md

 Thank you for visiting my GitHub profile!

 <div align="center">
 # 🛠 Tech Stack

-Here is a collection of technologies and tools that I've used and worked with.
+This repository presents a collection of technologies and tools that I've used and worked with.

 ## Programming Languages